 If you do not have images of your own, which will always be the safest free method, then you can purchase stock images from professional photo agencies online.
 Agencies such as iStock stock thousands of high-quality photos and have different licensing rates, depending on how many images you require – usually, there are cost-effective solutions.
 If you do use these agency images, you should abide by the labelling requirements provided with the images.

-On certain products, manufacturers offer photos and using these as part of an affiliate programme is usually no problem.
+On certain products, manufacturers offer photos and using these as part of an affiliate program is usually no problem.
 However, to foster a professional relationship, it’s always preferable to send an email to the marketing department of the company in question requesting permission for the use of their product imagery.

 Google Image Search